 The Story Of The 6ft Chopsticks

 This week I want to share with you an ancient Chinese parable.
+A great story that helps in business agility and development.
 Here’s how it goes:-

 There was once a gentleman who wanted to check out the after-life.
 He’d heard about Heaven and Hell and wanted to see what both were really like.
 After all, he thought, if I live the good life here on Earth and I get to the after-life and it’s all been some sort of con, I’m going to be peeved.